TITLE 59: MENTAL HEALTH

 B) completion of courses in teaching and instructing.

-1) Be licensed as a registered professional nurse or advanced practice nurse in Illinois.
+1) Be licensed as a registered professional nurse in Illinois with an unencumbered license.

-2) Possess two years of clinical registered professional nursing experience within the last five years, at least one of which shall preferably have been in developmental disabilities.
+2) Possess one year of clinical registered professional nursing experience within the last five years, preferably in developmental disabilities.

 3) Have successfully completed the DHS Nurse-Trainer Training Program.

-c) Requests for approval as a Nurse-Trainer shall be submitted, in writing, to the DD Clinical Director.
-The DD Clinical Director shall approve all requests that show substantial compliance with the requirements.
-The decision to approve or deny requests shall be on file with the Department, which shall maintain a list of all approved Nurse-Trainers.
+c) Requests for approval as a Nurse-Trainer shall be submitted, in writing, to the DD Medical Director.
+The DD Medical Director shall approve all requests that show substantial compliance with the requirements.
+Previous history as a Nurse-Trainer will be considered during the review process.
+The decision to approve or deny requests shall be on file with the Department, which will maintain a list of all approved Nurse-Trainers.

-d) The DD Clinical Director shall, upon request, grant conditional approval to a registered professional nurse who fulfills the requirements but has not completed the required nurse-trainer course of instruction.
-Conditional approval shall be granted for no more than 90 days following the date of conditional approval.
-The nurse given conditional approval shall not train or authorize non-licensed staff to administer medications, but may direct and monitor, as well as educate and train, previously authorized direct care staff on new medications or dosage changes as shall be required.
+d) The DD Medical Director shall, upon request, grant conditional approval to a registered professional nurse who fulfills the requirements but has not completed the required Nurse-Trainer course of instruction.
+Conditional approval shall be granted for no more than 90 calendar days following the date of conditional approval.
+The nurse given conditional approval shall not train or authorize non-licensed staff to administer medications, but may direct and monitor, as well as educate and train, previously authorized direct care staff on new medications or dosage changes as required.